Selecting the focus area (Focus Area)

 When focus is achieved automatically based on the whole range of the monitor

 - When you use a zoom function other than the optical zoom, the [Focus Area] setting is disabled and the focusing frame is shown by the dotted line.
 The AF operates with priority on and around the center area.

 You can move the focus area by operating the multi-selector when [Focus Area] is set to the following parameters:

 - [Tracking: Zone]

 - [Tracking: Spot S]/[Tracking: Spot M]/[Tracking: Spot L]

 - When [Focus Area] is set to [Spot] or [Expand Spot], you can move the focusing frame over a greater distance at a time with the multi-selector by setting [AF Frame Move Amt] to [Large].

 - You can move the focusing frame quickly by touching and dragging it on the monitor.
 Set [Touch Operation] to [On], and set [Touch Func. in Shooting] to [Touch Focus] beforehand.

-To track the subject temporarily (Tracking On)
+To track the subject temporarily when shooting still images (Tracking On)